sakuraapi/manual/injectable/readme.md

 * Constructor parameters must be other `@Injectable` decorated services.
 Any other type of parameter will throw an error.

 # SapiInjectableMixin()
-Note above that the `NumberService` example class above is decorated with `@Injectable` extends `SapiInjectableMixin()`.
+Note above that the `NumberService` example class is decorated with `@Injectable` and it extends `SapiInjectableMixin()`.
 This is how TypeScript is made aware of the typing for `NumberService` for the functionality that's mixed in when `NumberService` is instantiated.

 You can find the source code for `SapiInjectableMixin` [here](https://github.com/sakuraapi/api/blob/develop/src/core/%40injectable/sapi-injectable-mixin.ts).
 You'll see that TypeScript is made aware of the following mixin functionality:
 ```